NikolausDemmel/homebrew-ros_experimental/README.md

 # homebrew-ros_experimental

-homebrew-ros_experimental is a testing ground for exploring the idea of automatically serve ROS via homebrew by generating formulae with bloom.
+homebrew-ros_experimental is a testing ground for exploring the idea of automatically serving ROS via homebrew by generating formulae with bloom.

 ## Usage